Frequently Asked Questions

 How long does setup take?

 Installation takes about 2 minutes.
-Running /init-dig for the first time takes 10-30 seconds depending on codebase size.
+Running /init-dig for the first time is near-instant (typically < 1 second for major repos).
 You'll be productive immediately after that!

 No!
-ContextDigger v1.0.0 runs without approval prompts.
+ContextDigger runs without approval prompts.
 Commands execute instantly with zero interruption.

 How it works: